15 Superb Educational Animation Examples for Online Courses

 This video here, for instance, is an example of a narrative animation in education that explores a more human side of accounting.
 This puts some life into an otherwise dry, number-based subject.
 Also, too often, students focus on the theoretical side of things rather than the application of financial knowledge.
 A video like this can captivate students, reminding them that there’s more to learning than nailing the maths.

-6. Shin Shin Tang – child mental health training project
+6. Shin Shin Tang – Educational Animation about Mental Health

 Type: Explanatory animation